 You have made several very interesting film musicals, such as “Fame” , “Pink Floyd—The Wall” and “Evita” .
 How do you feel about the genre?

-Well, they were my movies and my personal taste; with “The Wall,” the music was there before the film, and for “Evita” the music and the stage production were there first.
+Well, they were my movies and my personal taste.
+With “The Wall,” the music was there before the film, and for “Evita,” the music and the stage production were there first.
 But for each film, I tried to do different kinds of music.
-I love music, two of my sons are musicians—I am not.
+I love music.
+Two of my sons are musicians—I am not.
 If you put music and images together, it’s a fantastically strong way to communicate to people.
-It can improve the drama and emotions in every scene and if you get the wrong music, then it does the reverse.
+It can improve the drama and emotions in every scene, and if you get the wrong music, it does the reverse.
 I enjoy lots of different kinds of music, and so I try to bring different kinds of music in my films.
 But I won’t make another one, unless it’s in heaven, with Frank Sinatra [laughs].
 As a form, it’s a very difficult genre to do: technically, it’s very tricky.
 But I’ve had the good fortune to work with some fantastic people like Pink Floyd and Andrew Lloyd Webber.
-It’s also great if you can make a conventional film with a fantastic score, John Williams’ score for “Angela’s Ashes” for example was a wonderful experience.
-That is totally different, you don’t quite know what you’re going to get until the orchestra actually starts because he plays the music on the piano, roughly.
-But John Williams is so brilliant, he will never let you down.
+It’s also great if you can make a conventional film with a fantastic score.
+John Williams’ score for “Angela’s Ashes,” for example, was a wonderful experience.
+That is totally different; you don’t quite know what you’re going to get until the orchestra actually starts because he plays the music on the piano, roughly.
+But John Williams is so brilliant.
+He will never let you down.